Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/feature-explorer.md

 ### Transcript and Gene function panels

-Detailed data about an entity is found in the panels below the visual summary, for genes the Transcript panel shows all transcripts for the gene.
+Detailed data about a feature is found in the panels below the visual summary, for genes the Transcript panel shows all transcripts for the gene.

 The Gene function panel presents protein information for all coding transcripts for the gene of interest.